ChibiOS/ChibiOS/readme.txt

 - RT:  Removed the p_msg field from the thread_t structure saving a msg_t-sized field from the structure.
 Messages now use a new field into the p_u union.
 Now synchronous messages are even faster.
+- RT:  Fixed ISR statistics are not updated from a critical zone in RT (bug #693)(backported to 3.0.5 and 16.1.1).
 - NIL: Fixed NIL test suite calls I and S functions outside critical zone (bug #692)(backported to 3.0.5 and 16.1.1).
 - NIL: Fixed protocol violation in NIL OSAL (bug #691)(backported to